History Department (HIS)

 Survey of Europe

-This course covers the history of countries in Europe and may consider such events and topics as the Black Death, the Renaissance, the Reformation, colonialism, the French Revolution, wars among European nations, nationalism, liberalism, and totalitarianism, as well as Europe's interaction with non-western cultures.
-Upon completion of the course, students are able to place European history within the context of global history.
+This course covers the history of countries in Europe and may consider such events and topics as the Black Death, the Renaissance, the Reformation, colonialism, the French Revolution, wars among European nations, nationalism, liberalism, and totalitarianism, as well as Europe's interaction with non-Western cultures.
+Upon completion of the course, students place European history within the context of global history.
+Students may not take HIS 240 if they've received credit for AP European History.
 Offered Fall.

 HIS 250 Cr.3